Attending Home Inspections During Home Buying Process

 A real estate home appraisal is required by lenders but a home inspection is not a requirement.

-- The home appraisal is ordered by the lender through an Appraisal Management Company (AMC) and is paid by the borrower
+- The home appraisal is ordered by the lender through an Appraisal Management Company (AMC):

 - Home appraisal determine the evaluation of the subject property that is being financed